 (2) Every licensee and lessee shall comply with any directions from time to time given to him in writing by the Minister relating to any of the matters mentioned in subsection (1) hereof.

-[Section 78A inserted by No. 8 of 1940 s.
+[Section 78A inserted: No. 8 of 1940 s.
 37.]

 78B.
 Governor may create reserves